Data Governance Roles and Their Responsibilities: A Complete Round Up

 Roles and responsibilities of a data steward

-The responsibilities of data stewards vary depending on their organizations and role.
+The responsibilities of data stewards vary depending on their organizations.

 However, some of their primary responsibilities include: